Humble Beast

-Humble Beast is the debut studio album by American rapper G Herbo.
+Humble Beast is the debut Mixtape by American rapper G Herbo.
 It was released on September 22, 2017, by Machine Entertainment Group, 150 Dream Team, Cinematic Music Group and RED Distribution, serving as his first commercial release with Cinematic and RED.
 The album features production from Da Internz, Southside, C-Sick and DJ Ron, among others.
 It features guest appearances from American rappers Lil Uzi Vert, Bump J, Lil Bibby, Lil Yachty and Jeremih, among others.

 Background

 The album was announced in late September 2015.
 The cover art was later revealed on June 15, 2017.
 The release date was finally revealed on August 25, 2017.
 The pre-order was released on September 1, 2017.

 Promotion

 On September 15, 2017, the EP S4MF2 (abbreviation for Strictly 4 My Fans 2) was released as a prelude to the album.

 A deluxe version of the album was announced and originally set to be released on February 9, 2018, however it was delayed.
 On February 10, 2018, a new release date was unveiled.
 The revision will include the addition of the tracks "Shook" and "Everything (Remix)" featuring Lil Uzi Vert and Chance the Rapper, which were previously released, along with 8 other songs.
 It was released on February 16, 2018.